Vulnerability Management at Scale with Open Source Tools

 1. Start with Asset Management (Seriously)

 You can't secure what you don't know exists.
-I learned this when we discovered an ancient Windows 2003 server during a routine scan – it had been running unpatched for years because nobody knew it existed.
-The developer who set it up had left the company.
-It was hosting "just a test database" that turned out to contain production customer data.
+I learned this when I discovered an old Raspberry Pi during a routine homelab scan – it had been running unpatched for months because I'd forgotten about it.
+It was hosting "just a test service" that turned out to have direct internet access.

 Invest heavily in discovery.
 Your future self will thank you.